 , diminished clout

-, lineal obligation and the need to maintain the sanctity of office.
+, obligations of lineage and the need to maintain the sanctity of office.
 Xenophobia and suspect loyalty are expressed just as clearly.
 Given that a great many later emperors would themselves be provincials - to say nothing of generals, historians, traders and civil servants – these objections would not seem long sustainable.
 Equally strained is the notion an individual could be deemed worthy of citizenship

 , yet ineligible for political office

 .
 Political representation is by nature civil service